Skip to main content

 Welcome → Device gate → Requirements → Consent → Calibration → Participation Form

 Gray Task and Analysis blocks stand in for hidden details.
-The Welcome node has a "Gated" connector leading to the Device gate terminal node, and a "Closed" connector leading to the Closed terminal node.
+The Welcome node has a "Gated" connector leading to the Device gate terminal node, a "Closed" connector leading to the Closed terminal node, and (for Open and Restricted studies) a "Consumed link" connector leading to the Consumed link terminal node.

 Tasks (Experimental Design)